Gira tu dispositivo para una experiencia óptima

 Perched on a hill, very near the source of the River Guadalete, it has the typical urban design of the "serrana" (mountain) villages.
 Amongst the visits of interest, the most appealing are to the Church of San José, the Diego de El Gastor Fountain, the Hermanos Palomino Oil Mill and the Museum of Traditions and Customs.

-Valuable archaeological remains have been discovered in the local area, such as the dolmens located near El Charcón, Los Algarrobales and Algarín.
+There are several tours available of the remarkable archaeological ruins, such as the dolmens located near El Charcón, Los Algarrobales and Algarín.
 You can also see the remains of ancient cultures in the Caves of Fariña and El Susto.